WalletScrutiny/WalletScrutinyCom/_android/com.bbt.bitkubnext.md

 ---

+## Update Review 2023-04-04

+There are some concerns that BitKub has multiple apps and that some may need checking:

+- {% include walletLink.html wallet='android/com.bitkub' verdict='true' %}
+- {% include walletLink.html wallet='iphone/com.bitkub.app' verdict='true' %}

+We [verified on the support page](https://support.bitkub.com/en/support/solutions/articles/151000034663-bitkub-chain-whitepaper) of bitkub.com that it is connected to bitkubchain.com.

+## Previous Review 2023-02-15

 From the app description:

 > Bitkub NEXT is a crypto wallet on the Bitkub chain.
 Bitkub NEXT aims to provide user-friendly access to Bitkub Chain, which securely keeps cryptocurrency and digital assets.